bytex-solutions/snamp/docs/configuration.md

 System configuration (JVM and Apache Karaf) can be changed via set of configuration files in `<snamp>/etc` folder or Karaf shell console commands.

-See [Configuring Apache Karaf](http://karaf.apache.org/manual/latest/users-guide/configuration.html) for more information about Apache Karaf configuration model.
+See [Configuring Apache Karaf](http://karaf.apache.org/manual/latest/#_configuration) for more information about Apache Karaf configuration model.

-See [SNAMP Management Interface](mgmt.md) for more information about SNAMP management via JMX.
+See [SNAMP Management Interface](mgmt.md) for more information about SNAMP management via JMX and REST API.

 ## Configuration Model
 SNAMP configuration describes set of resource adapters, resource connectors and its attributes, notifications and operations.